celsomsilva/algorithmic-benchmark-suite-R/README.md

 ### Generating Reports

-From RStudio or command line:
+From RStudio or the command line:

 ```
 rmarkdown::render("docs/union_find_report.Rmd")